pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

   * ``v_proj`` applies LoRA to the value projection layer.
   * ``output_proj`` applies LoRA to the attention output projection layer.

+  Whilst adding more layers to be fine-tuned may improve model accuracy, this will come at the cost of increased memory usage and reduced training speed.

 * ``apply_lora_to_mlp: Bool`` applies LoRA to the MLP in each transformer layer.
 * ``apply_lora_to_output: Bool`` applies LoRA to the model's final output projection.
   This is usually a projection to vocabulary space (e.g. in language models), but